gelcreative/gel-site-gatsby-netlify-cms/src/pages/index.md

   - branding
   - marketing
 intro: >-
   You found us.
 Chances are you’re looking for an agency partner.
-Gel is a marketing communications agency fuelled by creative intelligence.
-It’s hard to explain why our clients choose us — we’re told it’s the way we make them feel.
+We're Gel, a marketing communications agency fuelled by creative intelligence.
+It’s hard to explain why our clients choose to work with us.
+We’re told it’s the way we make them feel.
 Huh?
 Point is, it goes far beyond the work.
-It’s their realization that we get it.
-We’ve helped them unlock hidden value in their business.
-Through strategy, branding, and communications, we clarify their brand story and design the tools that empower our clients to tell it.
+It’s that we get it.
+We help them unlock hidden value in their business.
+We clarify the brand story, build the strategy and design the marketing campaigns that connect with their customers.
-featuredPortfolioTitle: Featured Portfolio Pieces
+featuredPortfolioTitle: Featured Work
 clientListTitle: Brands we've worked with ...
 ---